How Long Does Root Canal Treatment Take

 It is essential to note that root canal treated tooth is frailer and delicate which makes them prone to chipping or breaking easily.
 However, all this can be avoided by following simple instructions from your doctor.
 The recovery time for a root canal treatment is not specific and varies from patients to patients.
 Some have a high threshold of pain while others can’t take the pain and regardless of the teeth, the following instructions must be adhered to;

 - Don’t chew with the root canal treated too just yet until healing is complete.
 This is because the root canal system is made up of soft tissue that continues to heal itself after a procedure.
 This healing process can be thwarted when undue pressure is applied to the location causing abscesses that can lead to swelling in other parts and a feverish feeling in some people.

 - Depending on the damaged canal, the recovery process is faster, and you should notice adequate changes after a week or two.
 However, if the pain persists, please go back to your dentist for a thorough check of the teeth, and a recommendation of the right medication for you

 - Do not relent on your oral hygiene procedure as the teeth are still sensitive and prone to infections.
 Remember to book regular dental checks with your dentist to ensure that your teeth are healing well.

 Root canal Treatment or Recovery Complication

 Root canal treatment is the most successful surgical procedure in the medical field, that doesn’t mean that complication can’t happen.
-However, in the event of a complication, please go back to your dentist and have it resolved immediately.
+However, in the event of a complication, please go back to your emergency dentist near me and have it resolved immediately.